pytorch/xla/docs/README.md

 We do not yet have an automated build system for runnable tutorials that matches PyTorch.
 For now, include manual instructions and check-in the output ipynb and MD files.

-Note that the existing .gitattributes in this directory will prevent diffs and merges on the ipynb, which is illegible json.
+TODO: Automate build of runnable tutorials. https://github.com/pytorch/xla/issues/9136

-TODO: Automate the docs build system for runnable tutorials.
+Note that the existing .gitattributes in this directory will prevent diffs and merges on the ipynb's json representation, which is difficult to diff.

 Add your runnable tutorial to the list below with build instructions, necessary environments, and steps to manually verify correctness.

 ### source/tutorials/precision_tutorial.py